-Access to the residential floors of UMR's student housing facility, 318 Commons, is restricted to residents of the building who possess a 318 Commons key fob.
-No person can access any floor above the 2nd floor without a resident assigned fob.
+Access to the residential floors of UMR's student housing facility are restricted to residents who possess a key fob or other credential.
+No person can access residential areas without a resident assigned credential.

-Residents are required to escort visitors at all times within 318 Commons.
+Residents are required to always escort visitors within residence halls.

-UMR spaces at 318 Commons are viewed by security cameras that are monitored by the Public Safety Emergency Communications Center at the University of Minnesota Twin Cities campus.
+Common areas within UMR spaces within the residence halls are equipped with security cameras that are monitored by the Public Safety Emergency Communications Center at the University of Minnesota Twin Cities campus or local property managers.

 All apartment and individual bedroom doors have locking mechanisms.
-Apartment doors are always locked and can only be accessed via key fobs given to the tenants of the apartment.
-Bedroom doors may be locked or unlocked via keys given to each resident.
+Apartment doors are always locked and can only be accessed by the tenants of the apartment.